 uv-Coverage The breadth of spatial frequencies sampled during an interferometric observation, so named because "u" and "v" are the spatial frequency counterparts to angular distances in Right Ascension ("x") and declination ("y") respectively (see visibility).
 Since an interferometer can only sample a finite amount of spatial frequencies, the ability to reconstruct the true sky brightness from an interferometric observation increases with the uv-coverage.
 Images made from data of low uv-coverage (snapshots) tend to have more secondary features due to aliasing, whereas images made from data of high uv-coverage (tracks) tend to have less aliasing.
-The number of points in the uv-coverage goes as the number of baselines (i.e. as N(N-1)/2 where N is the number of antennas), so will increase rapidly as more antennas are added to the array.
+The number of points in the uv-coverage goes as N(N-1)/2, where N is the number of antennas.